 - Step 3.
-The figure from Step 2 is then multiplied by 1.7 if two borrowers\ are insured for the same Scotia Plan Loan. - Step 4.
-Next, the resulting figure from Step 3 is multiplied by 0.9 if either or both borrowers\ has Scotia Plan Loan Disability Protection. - Step 5.
-Finally, any applicable provincial sales tax is added.
+The figure from Step 2 is then multiplied by 1.7 if two borrowers are insured for the same Scotia Plan Loan. - Step 4.
+Next, the resulting figure from Step 3 is multiplied by 0.9 if either or both borrowers has Scotia Plan Loan Disability Protection.

-You are an individual borrower\ and are 25 years old when you apply for insurance.
+You are an individual borrower and are 25 years old when you apply for insurance.
 You wish to apply for both Loss of Life and Disability Protection.
 You have a \$10,000 loan with a 6-month term.
-The amortization\ period is also 6 months.
+The amortization period is also 6 months.

 - Step 1.
-Base premium: $$10,000 \div $1,000 \times $2.04 = $20.40$ - Step 2.
+Base premium: \$10,000 ÷ \$1,000 X \$2.04 = \$20.40 - Step 2.
 Age factor: \$20.40 X 0.61 = \$12.44 - Step 3.
 Does not apply. - Step 4.
-Discount for Disability Protection: \$12.44 X 0.9 = \$11.20 - Step 5.
-Provincial sales tax: \$11.20 X 1.09 = \$12.21
+Discount for Disability Protection: \$12.44 X 0.9 = \$11.20

-The total cost of your Loss of Life Protection is \$12.21 for the term of your loan\, which is 6 months.
+The cost of your Loss of Life Protection is \$11.20 for the term of your loan, which is 6 months.
+Any applicable provincial sales tax will be added to your insurance premiums.

-Scotiabank will let you know your actual premium\ for the term of the loan\ when you apply for Scotia Plan Loan Protection for each new, renewed\ or renegotiated\ Scotia Plan Loan.
-The premium is added to the principal amount of your loan and payments are included in your regular monthly loan payment\ amount.
-This means if you wish to purchase insurance after your loan has been funded\, the loan must be renegotiated\.
-For more details on rewriting loans, please refer to the section entitled " Renegotiation\ of your loan " on page 14 of this Scotia Plan Loan Protection Distribution Guide.
+Scotiabank will let you know your actual premium for the term of the loan when you apply for Scotia Plan Loan Protection for each new, renewed or renegotiated Scotia Plan Loan.
+The premium is added to the principal amount of your loan and payments are included in your regular monthly loan payment amount.
+This means if you wish to purchase insurance after your loan has been funded, the loan must be renegotiated.
+For more details on rewriting loans, please refer to the section entitled " Renegotiation of your loan " on page 14 of this Scotia Plan Loan Protection Distribution Guide.

-The Premium Table, factors or the method used to calculate insurance premiums may be changed at any time, but such changes will only apply to insurance for a new Scotia Plan Loan or when you renew\ or renegotiate\ a Scotia Plan Loan.
+The Premium Table, factors or the method used to calculate insurance premiums may be changed at any time, but such changes will only apply to insurance for a new Scotia Plan Loan or when you renew or renegotiate a Scotia Plan Loan.